google/tim-gan/README.md

 To reproduce the results reported in the paper, you would need an V100 GPU.

 ## Download datasets and pretrained model
+The original Clevr dataset we used is from this [external website](https://github.com/google/tirg).
+The original Abstract Scene we used is from this [external website](https://github.com/Maluuba/GeNeVA_datasets/)
 Processed datasets (Clevr and Abstract Scene) and pretrained models can be downloaded from [here](https://storage.googleapis.com/bryanzhang-bucket/dataset_n_models.tar).
 Extract the tar:
 ```